 Related diseases are conditions that have similar signs and symptoms.
 A health care provider may consider these conditions in the table below when making a diagnosis.
 Please note that the table may not include all the possible conditions related to this disease.

 Conditions with similar signs and symptoms from Orphanet

-The main differential diagnoses include other forms of myopathy with joint contractures, with or without cardiac involvement (Bethlem myopathy, SEPN1 and FKRP-related myopathies); the desmin-related myopathies; proximal myotonic myopathy; and certain forms of LGMD with cardiac involvement (see these terms).
+The main differential diagnoses include other forms of myopathy with joint contractures, with or without cardiac involvement (Bethlem myopathy, SEPN1 and FKRP-related myopathies); the desmin-related myopathies; proximal myotonic myopathy; and certain forms of LGMD with cardiac involvement.